AMNatty/plutoengine/README.md

 [ *Items not required immediately, planned to be implemented eventually.* ]
  * Allow multiple running instances of Pluto
-    * Alternatively, if this deems too difficult to implement, prohibit the creation of more than instance per VM to avoid issues
+    * Alternatively, if this deems too difficult to implement, prohibit the creation of more than one instance per JVM to avoid issues
  * A networking API
  * Expand upon the Color API
     * Color mixing and blending